cfriedline/cfriedline.github.com/content/2013-in-review.md

 was reasonable.
 Hell, I was even building just travel days so our baby daughter didn't have to spend 12+ hours in the car.
 I care.
 I really do.
 Most of our camping was going to be done in our pop-up, towed lovingly by our trusty SAAB.
-We had heat, water, power, and all shelter - we were golden.
-The trip stared off innocently enough, and we made it our first night stay without issue, if not somewhat late at night, at
+We had heat, water, power, and shelter - we were golden.
+The trip started off innocently enough, and we made it our first night stay without issue, if not somewhat late at night, at
 [The Oaks](http://www.reserveamerica.com/camping/The_Oaks/r/campgroundDetails.do?parkId=261505&contractCode=ELS2&chkAg=y&clCr=y)
 in South Carolina.
 The next day was a drive to FL to stay over at